sharifbhuiyan/Election_Analysis/README.md

-# Election_Analysis
-## **<h1 align="center"> Refactoring VBA _code for stock Analysis**
+## **<h1 align="center"> Election  Audit Analysis**

-  ## 1. Overview of Project:
+  ## 1. Overview of Election Audit:
+<p align="justify">Election audit analysis was submitted to the election commission as per their requirement.
+Commission had the following requirement. <p>

+- The voter turnout for each county
+- The percentage of votes from each county out of the total count
+- The county with the highest turnout

-<p align="justify">Refactoring-code, means the process of restructuring code without changing the original functionality.
-The only motive of refactoring is to improve the logic by doing many small changes without altering external behavior of the code.
-Project_Analysis VBA file is available in download link as below. <p>
+  <p align="justify">Two technical analysis were performed to complete the Election audit analysis.
+The coding for the Election results was conducted by Python command line with VS code editor.
+Results also saved to a Text File.
+Project_Analysis VBA file is available in download link as below <p>

   - [ Year wise stock_Analysis](https://github.com/sharifbhuiyan/stock-analysis/blob/main/VBA_Challenge.xlsm)